Birds

 Lanius collaris

 The Common Fiscal Shrike is a member of the shrike family found throughout most of Sub-Saharan Africa.
-I remember these birds visiting my grandparent’s garden, and then calling them Butcher Birds.
+I remember these birds visiting my grandparents’ garden and them calling them Butcher Birds.

 We came across one that we assume had found a dead rodent that it was trying to carry across the dirt road, despite it being many times larger than itself.
 I have since identified the mouse as a Striped Mouse.